Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In addition to proper attire, you will also have to keep quiet during your visit to the Chapel and, as mentioned above, photography is not allowed.
 In this guide full of tips for visiting the Vatican I give you some interesting recommendations.

-Enjoy its beautiful decorations| ©Richard Mortel
+Enjoy its beautiful decoration| ©Richard Mortel

-Enjoy its beautiful decorations| ©Richard Mortel
+Enjoy its beautiful decoration| ©Richard Mortel

 The first thing that will catch your attention is that the Sistine Chapel is a large open room 40 meters long and 13 meters wide.
 Along its walls, but especially in its spectacular vault you can see more than 300 different figures represented in several frescoes that will leave you with your mouth open.

 These frescoes represent different stories of the Old Testament, but undoubtedly the image that captures all eyes is that of the Creation and the Last Judgment.
-The best recommendation to appreciate all the details is to try to move around the room and contemplate the works from different angles of the Chapel.
+The best recommendation to appreciate all the details is to try to move around the room and contemplate the works from the different angles of the Chapel.

 Book your tickets to the Sistine Chapel

-Sistine Chapel ceiling detail| ©pululante
+Detail of the Sistine Chapel ceiling.| ©pululante

-Sistine Chapel ceiling detail| ©pululante
+Detail of the Sistine Chapel ceiling.| ©pululante

-If you visit with a group on a guided tour you will have about 15 to 30 minutes to wander around at your leisure and it will be enough to absorb the highlights of the works.
+If you visit with a group on a guided tour you will have about 15 to 30 minutes to wander around at your leisure and it will be enough time to absorb the highlights of the works.
 Still, you could spend hours in the Sistine Chapel, not because of its size - it is a relatively small room compared to other galleries within the Vatican Museums - but the level of detail in its frescoes is impressive.

 If you have purchased tickets to the Vatican Museums and are touring them on your own, you will be able to stop a little longer, but keep in mind that seating inside the Chapel is limited so it is possible that after about 30 minutes (always depending on the number of people inside) you may be asked by security personnel to move on to the next rooms.

-Book a guided tour of the Sistine Chapel
+Book your guided tour of the Vatican

 Visit the dome of St. Peter's Basilica| ©Clay Banks